-Beaucarnea recurvata Lem. is the correct and accepted scientific name for the Ponytail Palm.
+Beaucarnea recurvata Lem. is the accepted scientific name for the Ponytail Palm.
 The genus and species were both first named and described as such by (Antoine) Charles Lemaire in Illustration Horticole in 1861.

 Suzanne bought three Ponytail Palms from Lowe’s before she passed away in March 2009.
 Two were similar and one was a dwarf.
 These plants can actually grow to 20′ tall if planted in the ground where they don’t have to be in a pot.
 They are hardy in USDA Zones 9a-11.

 They will lose their lower leaves with age and the tips of their leaves can turn brown.
 Just give them a trimming once in a while (although some websites say not to do that to retain its original shape-OUCH!).
 They form a nice bulbous trunk with just adds to their uniqueness.

 They are a native of Tamaulipas, Veracruz, and San Luis Potosí in eastern Mexico.
 Despite their common name, they are not closely related to true Palms and are not even in the same family.
 According to Wikipedia, there are 350-year-old plants registered in Mexico.